Xurify/ElytraAssistant/README.md

 # Elytra Assistant

-Elytra Assistant is a client-side Minecraft mod that enhances the Elytra flying experience with useful features and quality-of-life improvements.
+Elytra Assistant is a client-side Minecraft mod that elevates your Elytra flying experience with intelligent activation/swapping, flight time estimation, and quality-of-life improvements.
+Enhance your aerial adventures and optimize your resources with smart, seamless controls.

 ## Features